ibm-cloud-docs/activity-tracker/views.md

 ## Step 3.
 Create a custom view
 {: #views_step3}

-After you apply filters and search criteria to the **Everything** view or to an existing custom view, complete the following steps to save the outcome as a custom view:
+After you apply a time frame, filters and search criteria to the **Everything** view or to an existing custom view, complete the following steps to save the outcome as a custom view:

 1. In the web UI, click **Unsaved View**.
 2. Select **Save as new view / alert**.
 The *Create new view* page opens.